To Help Others and to Heal Ourselves

 And yet, legions form beside him.

-Platoons of the compassionate and companies of the good gather before him, battalions of the benevolent and brigades of the beneficent assemble alongside him –– all await the order, which they will honor in words and deeds, so that man is not alone.
+Platoons of the compassionate and companies of the good gather before him, battalions of the benevolent and brigades of the beneficent assemble alongside him –– all await the order, all swear to uphold the order, because none would ever leave a brother behind.

 Each of us needs help.